Banjo-Kazooie: Reception

 Following Banjo-Kazooie release in 1998, the series has been met with critical and commercial success.
-Websites such as Metacritic have marked the original two games as Universal Acclaims.
-The original Nintendo 64 version sold three million six hundred fifty thousand copies worldwide.
+Websites such as Metacritic have marked the original two games as having received universal acclaim from critics.
+The original Nintendo 64 version sold 3.65 million copies worldwide as of 2021.

 The fact that Banjo-Kazooie received high reviews from critics along with the fact that several planned features and worlds were ultimately scrapped from the game, led Rare to begin development of a sequel titled Banjo-Tooie, also for the Nintendo 64.
 Banjo-Tooie was released on 20 November 2000 to very positive reviews, and largely adopts the gameplay mechanics of its predecessor.
-Upon release, Banjo-Tooie was critically acclaimed and sold more than three million copies worldwide.
+Banjo-Tooie has sold 1,490,000 copies as of January 2019.

 Later titles were not met with as much praise as the Nintendo 64 titles.
 Banjo-Kazooie: Grunty's Revenge was met with mixed reviews, as was the follow-up spinoff title Banjo-Pilot.
 Banjo-Kazooie would not receive a well-received title until the release of Banjo-Kazooie: Nuts & Bolts for the Xbox 360 in 2008, eight years after the last console game.
 Banjo-Kazooie: Nuts & Bolts received positive reviews from release according to Metacritic, but many die-hard Banjo-Kazooie fans felt they were let down by the game featuring a very separate gameplay style to the previous console games.
 Banjo-Kazooie: Nuts & Bolts sold 1.2 million sales at last count.

 The re-releases of Banjo-Kazooie from 2008 and Banjo-Tooie from 2009 were met with more criticism than the original releases, with Banjo-Kazooie meeting mostly positive reviews and Banjo-Tooie being met with mixed reviews, both according to Metacritic.

+Aggregate review scores As of 18 June 2014.